-2. If not otherwise included, any other person whose total cash compensation is in excess of \$50,000 per year; or,

-3. If not otherwise included, the four most highly compensated persons in the gaming operation;

-4. If not otherwise included, licensees shall at their discretion, designate certain other positions as key positions within that particular establishment.

-- n) Management contract means any contract, subcontract, or collateral agreement between an Indian tribe and a contractor or between a contractor and a subcontractor if such contract or agreement provides for the management of all or part of a gaming operation. - o) Net revenues means gross gaming revenues of a gaming operation less amounts paid out as, or paid for, prizes; and total gaming-related operating expenses, excluding management fees. - p) NIGC means the National Indian Gaming Commission. - q) Non-Tribally Owned Gaming Enterprise means a licensed gaming operation not owned by the Tribe.

-- r) Per capita payment means the distribution of money or other thing of value to all members of the Tribe, or to identified groups of members, which is paid directly from the net revenues of any tribal gaming activity. - s) Permit means an acknowledgement from the Tribal Gaming Commission that a one time bona fide fundraising event has been reported to the Tribe. - t) Primary management official means: - 1.
-The person(s) having management responsibility for a management contract; - 2.
-Any person who has the authority: - i) To hire and fire employees; or - ii) To set up working policy for the gaming operation; or

-3. The chief financial officer or other person who has financial management responsibility.

-- u) State means the State of Minnesota, its authorized officials, agents and representatives. - v) Tribe means the White Earth Band of Ojibwa Indians, (a/k/a White Earth Reservation Tribal Council), its authorized officials, agents and representatives.
+- 2 If not otherwise included, any other person whose total cash compensation is in excess of \$50,000 per year; or. - If not otherwise included, the four most highly compensated persons in the gaming operation; - 4 If not otherwise included, licensees shall at their discretion, designate certain other positions as key positions within that particular establishment. - p) Management contract means any contract, subcontract, or collateral agreement between an Indian tribe and a contractor or between a contractor and a subcontractor if such contract or agreement provides for the management of all or part of a gaming operation. - Net revenues means gross gaming revenues of a gaming operation less amounts paid out as, or paid for, prizes; and total gaming-related operating expenses. excluding management fees - r) NIGC means the National Indian Gaming Commission - Non-Tribally Owned Gaming Enterprise means a licensed gaming operation not owned by the Tribe. - t) Payout means a transaction associated with a winning event. - Per capita payment means the distribution of money or other thing of value to all members of the Tribe, or to identified groups of members, which is paid directly from the net revenues of any tribal gaming activity. - Permit means an acknowledgement from the Tribal Gaming Commission that a one time bona fide fundraising event has been reported to the Tribe. - w) Primary management official means: - 1.
+The person(s) having management responsibility for a management contract: - 2.
+Any person who has the authority: - i) To hire and fire employees: or - ii) To set up working policy for the gaming operation; or - 3.
+The chief financial officer or other person who has financial management responsibility. - x) Small Gaming Operation are those tribally-licensed gaming establishments where the annual gross gaming revenue realized in a calendar year does not exceed \$2 million. - State means the State of Minnesota, its authorized officials, agents and representatives. - z) Tribe means the White Earth Band of Ojibwa Indians. (a/k/a White Earth Reservation Tribal Council), its authorized officials, agents and representatives a) Class II and Class III gaming are hereby authorized, including Non-Tribally owned Class II and Class III gaming, small gaming operations, and charitable gaming operations.

-SECTION III - GAMING AUTHORIZED
+SECTION III - Gaming Authorized